tylergaw/js-osx-app-examples/README.md

 These aren't exhaustive examples.
 Most of them are as basic as possible.
 The idea isn't to show everything that can be done, it's to give a solid foundation to get you started.

-**NOTE: You will need the OS X Yosemite Developer Preview to run any of the example apps or edit the code.**

 ### Running
 You can run any of the example apps by double clicking them.